wolfSSL/wolfGuard/README.md

 while those with `#` are to be executed with root privileges, but in the same established working directory context.

+Note that if a wolfSSL release archive is used in lieu of `git` sources, the release must be newer than 5.8.2.

 ### Building and installing non-FIPS `git` sources

-(1) Create a top level directory for the sources and populate it:
+(1) **Create a top level directory for the sources and populate it**:
 ```
 $ mkdir wolf-sources
 $ cd wolf-sources